Cheapest Place To Buy Bird Food? Online vs Retail! (9 Case Studies)

 To be honest, the results of this experiment blew me away!

-Out of the 9 case studies that were performed, it was always cheapest to buy bird seed or food from a local retailer.
+Out of the 9 case studies that were performed, it was always cheapest to buy bird seed from a local retailer.

 Buying from a local store saved an average of over 50%!

 I am guilty of having a prejudice that buying online was cheaper than heading to a store.
 I know this is true of other products, but the trend does not seem to apply to bird seed and food.